ContainerSolutions/locust_exporter/CONTRIBUTING.md

 Contributions are **welcome** and will be fully **credited**.

-We accept contributions via Pull Requests on [Github](https://github.com/ContainerSolutions/locust_exporter).
+We accept contributions via Pull Requests!

 **Happy Coding!**